FeniRahmi/Feni-Portfolio/README.md

 ![](images/arima.png)

 # [Project 11 : Movie Recommendation (Content-Based Filtering)](https://github.com/FeniRahmi/Movie-Recommendation/blob/main/Movie%20Reccomendation%20(Content-Based%20Filtering).ipynb)
 Recommendation systems are a collection of algorithms used to recommend items to users based on information taken from users.
-In this notebook, we will explore content-based recommendation systems and implement a simplified version of the system using the Python and Pandas library.
+In this notebook, I made movie recommendation system used content-based and implement a simplified version of the system using the Python and Pandas library.